MoldyMacaroniX/dashword.net/_src/posts/geode-released-for-geometry-dash-2-208-how-to-download-install.md

 While originally only available on their [GitHub Repo](https://github.com/geode-sdk/geode/releases), you can now download and install Geode directly from the Geode website!

 1. [Backup your save data](/posts/backup-gd-data-steam/).
 This is always a good idea when modding anything!
 2. Download the Geode Installer for your device from [the official Geode website](https://geode-sdk.org/install).
-Version 5 is the latest version of Geode, an upgrade from the previous version 4.
+Version 5 is the latest version of Geode, which is an upgrade from the previous 4.10.2 version.
 3. Run the installer.
 4. Open Geometry Dash and download mods using the in-game Geode button!